 Lucas slowly made his way across the street.
-He made his way into the
+He made his way

-Cowboy.”
+up there, Cowboy.”
 Lucas turned around.
 Lou slowly walked up

 to him.
 “I don’t know where she is.
 She didn’t come back to

 the hotel.”
 Accusation laid in Lou’s eyes and on her voice.

-“Well…” Lucas put his hands in his back pockets and stood directly in
+“Well…” Lucas put his hands in his back pockets and stood

-eyes and looked down at his boots as he
+Lucas closed his eyes and looked down at his boots as he

 mustered up the courage to say what he had to say.
 “I’m…” Lucas

 spoken to either of you the way I did.”